facebook

 The RLE Procedure

-3. Lens Removal: Using ultrasonic energy, the natural lens is emulsified and removed through the incision.
+3. Lens Removal: The natural lens is liquefied by the ultrasonic method and suctioned out through the incision.

-4. IOL Implantation: The chosen intraocular lens is inserted into the eye, and the incision is usually self-sealing, requiring no stitches.
+4. IOL Implantation: The selected intraocular lens is planted in the eye, and the incision is generally a self-sealing one, thus no stitches are needed.

 Recovery After Refractive Lens Exchange